-Our university mentoring programme offers students studying a STEM (Science, Technology, Engineering or Maths) or Law subject at Kings College London or University of Hertfordshire an opportunity to be mentored by one of our exceptional employees, who can share their experiences (both personal and career) in an informal and supportive way.
-It’s an important part of our passion for diversity & inclusion and commitment to being a trustworthy partner in the communities we work in.
+Our University Mentoring Scheme offers students at Kings College London and University of Hertfordshire an opportunity to be mentored by one of our exceptional employees, who work in a global pharmaceutical industry.
+They can share their experiences (both personal and career) in an informal and supportive way.

 This dynamic and flexible Programme includes: